MarkPearlCoZa/Blog_General/_posts/2014-07-12-Retrospectives-Notes.md

 Typically, I like to go through each goal we had in the previous retro and ask the following:

 - Did we achieve this?

-#### Questions to ask if we achieved a goal

 	- If Yes, did we see value in it?
 		- If Yes, do we want to do something to enhance it

-#### Questions to ask if we did not achieve the goal

 	- Why did we not achieve it?
 Was it to vague, unmeasurable, to large, we were to busy, not really valuable?
+		- If to vague, what should we be careful of going forward so that we don't make goals like this again?
+		- If it was unmeasurable, how could we have measured this (generally the goal was not specific enough)
+		- If to large, how could we make it smaller?
+			- Do we want to do the smaller goal and carry it over for the next period?
+		- If to busy, do we still see value in it, do we want to carry the goal over for the next period?
+		- If not really valuable, how do we avoid making unvaluable goals like this going forward?